paperAE/oopsla-incre/README.md

   Set `file1_path` to the CSV output of the **incremental** batch experiment.
 The script will then compute statistics regarding instances where the system winning region did not change during incremental synthesis (`Detect Early`).

+### Update

+To remove the need for manual modifications to the data analysis scripts when reproducing our experimental results, we have provided the latest versions of the files `analysisReal.py`, `analysisUnreal.py`, `analysisUnchange.py`, and `analysisUnrealUnchange.py` in the repository: [oopsla-incre/Supplementary at main · paperAE/oopsla-incre](https://github.com/paperAE/oopsla-incre/tree/main/Supplementary) (`/Supplementary` folder).
+These updates remove manual file modifications, allowing direct input via the command line.
+User can download these latest files from the link above to replace current version.
+For specific usage examples, please refer to the `Supplementary.md` file in at that link (`/Supplementary/Supplementary.md`).